niranjanrath/my-web-app/README.md

-# My Web Application developed on on Java EE 7.0 Specification
+# My Web Application developed on Java EE 7.0 Specification

 …or create a new repository on the command line